Student Wellbeing Privacy Statement

 This information is provided in addition to that given in the Staffordshire University Student Privacy Statement.

 Information relating to any support you receive from the Student Wellbeing team will usually remain confidential to the Student Wellbeing team.
 However, other University staff within Student Support and Wellbeing Services may be made aware that you have had contact or are currently in contact with the Student Wellbeing team, in order to try and provide the best possible support to you.
-Usually, only the Counsellors and Mental Wellbeing Advisors will have access to any notes created in relation to your appointments or other interactions with us.
+Usually, only the Counsellors and Mental Wellbeing Advisors will have access to any notes created in relation to your appointments or other interactions with us; and for the duration of a 2-year Office for Students (OFS) Project, the Project Officer.
+(The OFS Project Officer is a Mental Health Professional who is working to improve referral pathways between University mental wellbeing services and NHS mental health services.)
 The Counsellors and Mental Wellbeing Advisors also receive supervision from Supervisors external to the University, in line with guidelines from the British Association for Counselling and Psychotherapy (BACP) and the University Mental Health Advisors Network (UMHAN).
 This supervisory relationship is also usually confidential.

 However, there may be circumstances where we may feel it necessary or be bound by law to break confidentiality, with or without your consent or knowledge, and liaise with and/or provide information to appropriate University staff and/or persons or organisations external to the University.
 Such circumstances are rare and usually relate to a serious concern for your own or someone else’s wellbeing and might include (but are not limited to):